WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 - How do I install Wasabi on Microsoft?
 - How do I install Wasabi on iOS?
 - How do I know about a new version of Wasabi?
-- How do I compile Wasabi from source?
 - How can I install Wasabi headless daemon without GUI?
 - How do I check the deterministic builds?
 - How do I install the Wasabi backend server?